brugaltheelder/wildmanprogramming/README.md

 I added URLs to the mace workouts, will do for the club ones eventually.

 I've added Kettlebell breakout exercises (first ~100 videos from [Mark Wildman Kettlebell Tutorials](https://www.youtube.com/watch?v=RE6CSomDvl8&list=PLk4oYPJ7TXKg4lvvabXEn9BI4c9i696kx&index=1)).
 The L and R variations just count as 1 time until (unlike mace/club), as it is assumed you'd do your own timing/reps for these.
+I'll be adding more options (single/double/1v2-handed) eventually.

 # Notes